robert7/nixnote2/README.md

 ## Building from source

-Tha app is mainly targeted at linux, but it should compile quite easily on Windows and also macOS config is already present (see more detailed info bellow).
+Tha app is mainly targeted at Linux, but it should compile quite easily on Windows and also macOS config is already present (see more detailed info bellow).
 It could be, that minor adjustments are needed for the non linux builds.